Your Messy Questions, Answered.

-A: DIG is a parent participation preschool which means we have parents and family members working in the school environment.
+• DIG is a parent participation preschool, which means we have parents and family members working in the school environment.
 We do this because it helps keep our adult-to-child ratio low (1:4) and also because it helps build community.
-We feel that being in the school and working with the children allows for a greater understanding of how the school works, how the philosophy is applied, and brings a greater connection between you, your child and the school community.
+Being in the school and working with the children allows for a greater understanding of how the school works, how the philosophy is applied, and brings a greater connection between you, your child, and the school community.

 The parent participation requirements for the preschool are as follows: